Chaotic-Legend/Python_For_Kids/README.md

 # pythonforkids
-The purpose of this is for the programming codes in the book called: PYTHON FOR KIDS!
+The purpose of this repository is for the programming codes in the book called Python for Kids.